-- (a) Where, pursuant to clause 6.1, the NMG determines that an EADRP should be developed, the CVO(s) of the Lead Agency(s) must develop in consultation with CCEAD, an EADRP in accordance with the following principles: - (i) the EADRP development and approval process must not impede the initiation of a rapid response to an outbreak of an EAD;

-- the EADRP must reflect the nature and circumstances of the EAD and Incident, including feral and/or wild animal control where CCEAD advises that such measures are integral to the EADRP; - (iii) key strategies and core operational components of the EADRP must be prepared by the CVO but some components will remain to be developed in accordance with a timetable to be agreed by the CCEAD; - (iv) the EADRP must clearly identify any proposed significant variations to AUSVETPLAN; - (v) any key strategies and core operational activities which are to be the subject of Cost Sharing must be clearly identified in the EADRP; and - (vi) once agreed by the NMG the EADRP will commit the Lead Agency(s) to the key strategies and core operational activities contained in the Plan, subject to any variations which may be subsequently advised by the CCEAD and agreed by the NMG or which may be required to comply with the legislation of a State or Territory in which the Incident occurs. - (b) The content of the EADRP must be prepared in accordance with Part A of Schedule 4. - (c) The CVO of the Lead Agency(s) must provide the EADRP to CCEAD as soon as possible.
+- a.
+The CVO(s) of the Lead Agency(s) must develop in consultation with CCEAD, an EADRP in accordance with the following principles: - i. the EADRP development and approval process must not impede the initiation of a rapid response to an outbreak of an EAD; - ii. the EADRP must reflect the nature and circumstances of the EAD and Incident, including feral and/ or wild animal control where CCEAD advises that such measures are integral to the EADRP; - iii. key strategies and core operational components of the EADRP must be prepared by the CVO but some components will remain to be developed in accordance with a timetable to be agreed by the CCEAD; - iv. the EADRP must clearly identify any proposed significant variations to AUSVETPLAN; - v. any key strategies and core operational activities which are to be the subject of Cost Sharing must be clearly identified in the EADRP; and - vi. once agreed by the NMG the EADRP will commit the Lead Agency(s) to the key strategies and core operational activities contained in the Plan, subject to any variations which may be subsequently advised by the CCEAD and agreed by the NMG, or which may be required to comply with legislation applicable in the Lead Agency(s) in which the Incident occurs. - b.
+The content of the EADRP must be prepared in accordance with Part A of Schedule 4. - c.
+The CVO of the Lead Agency(s) must provide the EADRP to CCEAD as soon as possible.